SAP-samples/teched2025-CS261/exercises/overall_content/ConclusionAndResources.md

 ## Shout‑Outs 🙏

-Huge thanks to our facilitators, co-hosts, and the partner crew who made this session possible.
+Huge thanks to our facilitators, co-hosts, and the involved colleagues who made this session possible.
 And to you—for asking great questions, testing limits, and making it fun!

 ## See You Soon 👋